mavenlin/wrap_dll/README.md

 - If the signature of any of the functions is known, the user can replace the default implementation with a custom function that performs API hooking / code injection.
 - Both `x64` or `Win32` DLLs are supported.
 - The original real DLL is prefixed with `real_` and copied to the project directory.
+- C++ functions are demangled, a C function name is created in the generated project but it is exported as the original mangled symbol.
+- `__stdcall`, `__fastcall` symbols are undecorated, but exported as the original symbol.
+The user is responsible to ensure the overriding function has the same calling convention.

 ## Install